Trip Grade: Fitness level and Health

 Ongoing exchange rates of all foreign currency are displayed by the legal money exchangers for the public.
 Please be informed that in Nepal Indian currency of INR (Indian Rupees) 100 and INR 2000 notes are only used.
 Eternal Himal also accepts foreign currency as a payment.

 ATMs are available all over Kathmandu but the best place to go for ATM is around Thamel area of Kathmandu.
 You can withdraw cash in Nepali rupees only.
-The maximum withdrawal amount limit is often between around NPR 10,000 and NPR 30,000 (approximately between USD 100 and USD 340) if you use a foreign card.
+The maximum withdrawal amount limit is often between NPR 10,000 and NPR 30,000 (approximately between USD 100 and USD 340) if you use a foreign card.
 Also, most ATMs charge a fee per transaction for their usage.
 Many ATMs are open 24/7.
 If you exchange money through banks and financial institutions, they will charge a service fee of about 4% or more.

 There are some ATMs available in Lukla and Namche Bazaar (Everest Base Camp route).
 However, they are not reliable.
 There are chances these ATMs might not work.
-We recommend that travelers exchange their money in Kathmandu to avoid any inconvenience while trekking.
-In the Himalayan region, 95% of places don’t accept cards and only accept Nepalese currency by the local owner and shopkeeper.
+We recommend that travellers exchange their money in Kathmandu to avoid any inconvenience while trekking.
+In the Himalayan region, 95% of places don’t accept cards and only accept Nepalese currency from the local owner and shopkeeper.
 So, bring a sufficient amount of cash and ensure to bring enough money for your personal expense requirement.

 Please ensure that you have clean, new notes for money exchange because most established banks in Asia do not accept torn, old or faded foreign currency notes.